PranamDoshi/Voice-Based-Form-Filling-Android-Application/README.md

 # Voice-Based-Form-Filling-Android-Application
-I have used Jsoup and simple web scrapping to open a form, extract its fields and then fill them using voice typing.
-I still cannot extract all fields of a form, but i've doen this project for learning android studio.
-There are no such projects available on github(Atleast i couldn't find any).
-So, I am sharing this one with everyone if they want to develop it on their own.
+I have used Jsoup and simple web scrapping to open a form, extract its fields and then fill them using voice-based typing.
+I have done this project as a part of learning android studio.